GSA/digitalgov.gov/content/posts/2015-07-28-solve-federal-govs-it-problems-through-cross-collaboration.md

 ---
+url: /2015/07/28/solve-federal-govs-it-problems-through-cross-collaboration/
 date: 2015-07-28 11:10:28 -0400
-title: 'Solve Federal IT Problems Through Cross-Collaboration'
+title: Solve Federal IT Problems Through Cross-Collaboration
 summary: '39 participants.
 17 agencies.
 6 months.
 Earlier this year, the CIO Council launched the IT Solutions Challenge, an initiative to engage GS 9-13 level rising stars in the IT and IT acquisition community.
 Participants identify shared challenges, those challenges where you might say to yourself, &ldquo;if only we could [x], life would be so much'
-authors: [kdaniel]
+authors:
+  - kdaniel
 categories:
   - Communities
   - Monthly Theme